Tees Valley Mohawks basketball club went to Scotland to compete in a tournament hosted by Dundee Basketball club.

 North East of England regional basketball squad travelled to the National Basketball performance centre in Manchester last weekend to take on the best under 13 players in the country.
 North East did themselves proud and competed better than any other year which is great for the region.
 The first day saw North East in Pool B alongside the South, London, East and Yorkshire.
 Within the format the game is in four quarters and if you win a quarter then you receive 3 points and 1 point for losing a quarter.
 The first game was against the South region and the final score was 10 - 6 which meant South won 3 quarters and North East won 1.
 Vice captain Lewis Butler from Tees Valley Mohawks had to be subbed early on with a head injury and had to sit out the rest the game which was a blow to the Region losing their vice captain so early on.
 The second game saw the eventual winners East dominate North East and took the game 12 - 4.
 The best game was against London which saw Lewis Butler return to the line up and give some composure to the squad as their won the 1st quarter, London won the second quarter which meant 4 - 4 at half time.
 North East played their best basketball in the 3rd quarter and were up by 1 point with just 10 seconds remaining but saw London hit a winning shot with only a few seconds left on the clock which had the London crowd on their feet screaming and shouting with delight, London then won the 4th quarter leaving the game 10 - 6.
 Yorkshire was the final game on Saturday and which saw the saw score line 10 - 6 in favour of the Yorkshire squad leaving North East a 0 - 4 record on the first day with Mohawks Max Poulter hitting some big shots against Yorkshire.
 The top two teams London and East went through to the semi finals against West Midlands and South East.

 On day two North East were playing for a top 5 position knowing 3 wins would see them through but the team looked a little bit flat in the first two games losing 12 - 4 in both games but North East saved their best performance till last as they took on a North West team.
-Lewis Butler, Max Poulter both starting in a strong five for the North East team but down by 1 point with 10 seconds remaining Lewis Butler found space and hit a 3 pointer to ensure North East won the first quarter, West came back strongly to win the 2nd quarter but a more confident North East team took control of the game to win the 3 quarter, A close fourth quarter saw West win the final quarter which meant the scores were tied 8 - 8 which meant it went to the skills challenge which happened before the game.
+Lewis Butler, Max Poulter both starting in a strong five for the North East team but down by 1 point with 10 seconds remaining Lewis Butler found space and hit a 3 pointer to ensure North East won the first quarter, Lewis Viveash defence was incredible in the 2nd quarter with lots of rebounds and good outlet passing but the West came back strongly to win the 2nd quarter but a more confident North East team took control of the game to win the 3 quarter, Lewis Viveash hit 100% free throws in the 4th quarter of which it was very close quarter but it was the West that won the final quarter which meant the scores were tied 8 - 8 which meant it went to the skills challenge that happened before the game.
 The skill challenge consisted of all players dribbling, passing and shooting earning points for their teams and whoever gets the most points or completes it in the fastest times wins points and it was the West that won the skills challenge to win the game 9 - 8 leaving the North east with a 0 - 7 record and in 10th place.

 Tees Valley Mohawks chairman Steve Butler says " North East squad should be very proud of themselves, The team competed better than in any other year, winning 5 quarters throughout the two days and 4 out of the 7 skills challenges, its such a shame they didn't win the Skill challenge in the final game to take home a win their thoroughly deserved.
 London lost in the final against East and we were so close to beating them on day one as they hit a shot to win the 3rd quarter by 1 point as if that didn't go in and we won that quarter that would of been another win as we won that skills challenge before the game so even though we didn't get a win we battled in every game and showed great determination.
 My Mohawk boys were great and did themselves credit and im really proud of them, it was a pleasure to see the North East Region compete and make a name for themselves and got good recognition from other regional coaches."